 Key points to note:

 The Trust has three grant priority areas: Medical, Social and Religious, with education being a central theme that runs across all three.
 Our Trustees welcome projects that relate to more than one priority area.
 More detailed information on the criteria for each priority area can be found through the links above or to the left.

 All Trust funded projects must have strong dissemination plans, to ensure a positive impact on beneficiaries, service-delivery partners and policy makers beyond the project’s immediate beneficiaries.

 The Trust will consider applications to fund implementation projects that are innovative, for example roll-outs of pioneering pilot work where significant further developments will take place as part of the implementation.
 However, an application for a straightforward scale-up and expansion of an existing proven model would be less likely to meet the Trust’s innovation focus.
 Applicants may find the following definition of implementation from The Colebrook Centre helpful: “…active and planned efforts to identify approaches or interventions that work and deliver them in ways that maximise and preserve their effectiveness.”

 International projects are supported, but grants are only paid to or through UK charitable organisations – primarily UK registered charities.
 Other UK charitable organisational forms may be considered on a case-by-case basis.

 If you are awarded a grant the Trust will send you the grant offer paperwork to the email address registered on the Charity Commission or University website.
 This will include a grant conditions document for you to sign and return to the Trust, along with your organisation’s banking details and any necessary ethical approval or other relevant documentation for the project.
-Once these have been received, the first instalment can then be paid in the Trust’s next quarterly payment cycle.
+Once these have been received, the first instalment can then be paid in the Trust’s next payment cycle.